sushrutaproject2/sushrutaproject2.github.io/_posts/2025-09-03-the-problem-of-Candrata.md

 >  "Portions of the *Sauśrutīya Āyurvedaśāstra* in Candraṭa's revision of the text made after Jaijjaṭa's (Jaiyyaṭa's) commentary.
 Whether the explanatory notes added above and below the text belong to Jaijjaṭa's commentary does not appear"

+Manuscripts containing this verse are being listed in "[The Problem of Jejjaṭa](https://sushrutaproject2.github.io/website/blog/2025/the-problem-of-Jejjata/)."

 Some scholars have suggested that this verse describes an actual commentary or independent work of text-criticism by Candraṭa called the *Suśrutapāṭhaśuddhi* {% cite meul-hist -l 2A: 123 %}.

 We are beginning the work of examining the MSS that apparently transmit Candraṭa's this work, but the suspicion is growing that in fact Candraṭa did not write a *separate work* with this title.
 Rather, he produced a *version* of the *Suśrutasaṃhitā* that specifically adhered to the opinions of the commentator Jejjaṭa.
 The manuscripts we are seeing with the verse cited above are the *Suśrutasaṃhitā*, not some commentary on it.